mateuszjurewicz/notes_public/English Vocabulary.md

 the art of making confections, which are food items that are rich in sugar and carbohydrates.
 Note the last 'e'.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
+- `corollary` (pron kóroleri) [both adj and noun] something that naturally follows (e.g. a proposition after another, already proven proposition), a natural consequence or effect; a resultor.Something that incidentally or naturally accompanies or parallels. "love was a stormy passion and jealousy its normal ______." or "A ______ to the problem of the number of vessels to be built was that of the types of vessels to be constructed." (pol następstwo).
+As adjective a synonym is `resultant`.
 - `crayfish` / `crawfish` / `crawdaddy`
 freshwater crustacean resembling a small lobster (rak).
 - `costermonger`